Cardinal, Ordinal

 Cardinal Numbers

-A Cardinal Number says how many of something, such as one, two, three, four, five, etc.
+A Cardinal Number says how many of something, such as one, two, three, four, five, and so on.

 Example: here are five coins: